RGB-WG/RFC/RGB-21.md

 Check for `owned.inflation` right, which, if present, defines a possibility for the collection to be extended with additional NFTs.

-You may also check if `computed.maxTokens` is equal to the `computed.count`.
+You also need to check whether `computed.maxTokens` is equal to the `computed.count`.
 If the `computed.maxTokens` is absent, this means the new tokens can be added to the collection by the issuer, unlimitedly.